MZillinger/MZillinger/README.md

 ## 🔭 About Me

 I am a researcher focused on **precision calculations for the muon $g-2$**, specifically the hadronic light-by-light (HLbL) scattering contribution.
-My passion lies in translating complex theoretical physics into **efficient, high-performance scientific code**.
+My work lies in translating complex theoretical physics into **efficient code**, performing **data analysis** and fits with Python.

 I specialize in:
 * **Scientific Computing:** Developing numerical methods for high-precision physics, with a focus on Monte Carlo integration and uncertainty reduction.